• Art magazine

 Cynthia "Cindy" Morris Sherman is an American artist and photographer who has been questioning and researching the view of the woman for decades.
 She became particularly known for her extraordinary series of photos, in which she deals with topics such as identity, role images and physicality in a very creative and profound way.

-In doing so, she slipped into different roles herself and turned up again and again in front of the camera - almost as if she were holding us a Mirrors picture of our own social expectations and self -images.
-Even if Cindy Sherman did not deal directly with nude photography, her oeuvre should have shaped our view of women and the examination of femininity and cultural attribution.
+She slipped into different roles herself, constantly transforming herself in front of the camera – almost as if holding up a mirror to our own societal expectations and self-images.
+Even though Cindy Sherman didn't directly engage with nude photography, her work has undoubtedly shaped our view of women and our discourse on femininity and cultural attribution.

 Matrixial gauze and shared subjectivity